MicrosoftDocs/data-api-builder-docs/data-api-builder/tutorial-deploy-container-app-cli.md

 First, create a managed identity and assign it permissions to read data from Azure Storage.

-1. Create a variable named `UA_NAME` with the resource group name.
+1. Create a variable named `RESOURCE_GROUP_NAME` with the resource group name.
 For this tutorial, we recommend `msdocs-dab-aca`.

     ```azurecli-interactive
     RESOURCE_GROUP_NAME="msdocs-dab-aca"